 Core stations

 The core stations remain the priority of the monitoring program to ensure geographical consistency over time when reporting on the data.
 The main goal of the sampling is to obtain a complete suite of measurements at selected locations from surface to bottom to characterize the physical and chemical properties of the entire water column and the biological properties in the upper layers.
 The CTD-rosette system used to carry out measurements and water collection includes twelve 24 L Niskin bottles and a core of twinned sensors to measure temperature, salinity and oxygen, as well as additional sensors to measure fluorescence, pH, light attenuation, Photosynthetically Active Radiation (PAR), absorption by Colored Dissolved Organic Matter (CDOM), and current velocity (LADCP).
-Water samples are collected in the top 150 m at depths of 5, 25, 50, 100, and 150 m to measure concentrations of transient gasses (CFC and SF6), oxygen, partial pressure of carbon dioxide (pCO2), Total Inorganic Carbon (TIC), alkalinity, pH, nutrients, salinity, chlorophyll-a, and phytoplankton accessory pigments concentration.
+Water samples are collected in the top 150 m at depths of 5, 25, 50, 100, and 150 m to measure transient gasses (CFC and SF6), oxygen, partial pressure of carbon dioxide (pCO2), Total Inorganic Carbon (TIC), alkalinity, pH, nutrients, salinity, chlorophyll-a, and phytoplankton accessory pigments concentration.
 Once the CTD-Rosette is onboard, the collection of water from the Niskin bottles is carried out as listed previously (i.e., gases first and phytoplankton last) to minimize the loss of transient tracers and other gases during sampling.
 All variables were sampled and analyzed following GO-SHIP protocols (Hood et al. 2010; Mitchell et al. 2002).
 In addition to water sampling from the Niskin bottles, mesozooplankton are collected in vertical net hauls in the upper 100 m using a 0.75 m diameter ring net fitted with a 200 µm mesh, and 0.5 m diameter ring net with a 76 µm mesh size.
 A detailed description of the processing of the physical oceanographic data is presented in Yashayaev et al. 2020.

 When time allows, extra stations are added between core stations in order to increase the spatial resolution of the sampling.
 However, on these stations only measurements from the sensors located on the CTD-Rosette are recorded and water is not collected unless requested by programs outside the core program.
 At these stations, the CTD-Rosette system is lowered to the bottom to profile the entire water column.
 Note that in the current report, only data collected on the core and biological stations are included.